What is Neon Noir?

 style of filmmaking characterized by such elements as cynical heroes, stark lighting effects, frequent use of flashbacks, intricate plots, and an underlying existentialist philosophy.
 The genre was prevalent mostly in American crime dramas of the post-World War II era.

 Neon Noir takes this stark lighting and turns it up to eleven using vibrant colors and dynamic unnatural lighting.

-Alongside Mute and Terminal, the other two examples of the genre I’ve seen recently are Blade Runner 2049 and Atomic Blonde.
+Alongside Mute and Terminal, the other two examples of the genre I’ve seen are Blade Runner 2049 and Atomic Blonde.
 While researching this post, I came across an article from That Moment In called 5 Neon-Noir Movies to Watch After Blade Runner 2049 which are:

 so dark it’s nearly opaque